minkyoo9/minkyoo9.github.io/README.md

 # Minkyoo Song · Curriculum Vitae

 This repository hosts the academic CV website for **Minkyoo Song**, a Ph.D. candidate in Electrical Engineering at KAIST.
-The site is a static, single-page experience optimised for clarity and quick navigation of research output, experience, and achievements.

 ## Structure